pbhag/Thinkful/Supervised Learning Capstone: Wine Reviews/README.md

 * Predictive modeling

 ## Introduction
-* Project goal: to create models that will try to predict the price of of a bottle of wine or the points rating of a wine, based on wine review data
+* Project goal: to create models that will try to predict the price of a bottle of wine or the points rating of a wine, based on wine review data
 * Dataset: Scraped from Wine Enthusiast by Zach Thoutt, and posted on Kaggle.
   * 83,495 rows of data
   * 41 different countries represented